gopinathsjsu/individual-project-rodrigotxe/README.md

 ## Design Pattern

+- Singleton to handle one instance for the database:
-- Singleton: Class InMemoryDB
+Class InMemoryDB

+- Factory Method as there is multiples type of files that could be handle from different classes but with the same behaviour:
-- Factory Method: Interface OutputFile, Class ErrorFile, Class CheckoutFile and Clas FileHandler
+Interface OutputFile, Class ErrorFile, Class CheckoutFile and Class FileHandler

 ## Class Diagram